Skip to content

 Tree Promise Project for Clocktower Park

-Nearly 30 girl scouts, parents and friends from Benicia Troop 30433 planted 15 trees and spread yards of mulch at Clocktower Park on January 18th as part of the Tree Promise Project by Girl Scouts of America.
-This national program began in 2021 with the goal to plant 5 million trees in five years.
+Nearly 30 girl scouts, parents and friends from Benicia Troop 30433 planted 15 trees and spread yards of mulch at Clocktower Park on January 18 as part of the Tree Promise Project by Girl Scouts of America.
+This national program began in 2021 with the goal to plant five million trees in five years.
 This is Benicia’s second Tree Promise Project.

 Troop Leader Bridget Nestor reached out to Benicia Tree Foundation after learning about Benicia’s first Tree Promise Project at Francesca Terrace Park last November.
 In addition to completing a Tree Promise Project, each scout has committed to volunteer 20 hours at City parks this year,” said Nestor.